tezos-reward-distributor-organization/tezos-reward-distributor/docs/configuration.rst

                     'tz1PirboZKFVqkfE45hVLpkpXaZtLk3mqC17'}

 **min_delegation_amt**
   A minimum delegation amount can be set here.
-If this value is set to 10, 10 XTZ are required as minimum.
+If this value is set to 10, 10 tez are required as minimum.
 It is important to define what happens to the rewards of excluded delegates that are below the minimum delegation balance in rules_map.

   Example::